Myriapoda

 Myriapods (from Ancient Greek μυρίος 'countless' and πούς 'foot') are the members of subphylum Myriapoda, containing arthropods such as millipedes and centipedes.
 The group contains about 13,000 species, all of them terrestrial.

-The fossil record of myriapods reaches back into the late Silurian, although molecular evidence suggests a diversification in the Cambrian Period, and Cambrian fossils exist which resemble myriapods.
-The oldest unequivocal myriapod fossil is of the millipede Pneumodesmus newmani, from the late Silurian (428 million years ago).
-P. newmani is also important as the earliest known terrestrial animal.
+Although molecular evidence and similar fossils suggests a diversification in the Cambrian Period, the oldest known fossil record of myriapods dates between the Late Silurian and Early Devonian, with Pneumodesmus preserving the earliest known evidence of air-breathing on land.
+Other early myriapod fossil species around the similar time period include Kampecaris obanensis and Archidesmus sp.
 The phylogenetic classification of myriapods is still debated.

 The scientific study of myriapods is myriapodology, and those who study myriapods are myriapodologists.

 Anatomy

 Myriapods have a single pair of antennae and, in most cases, simple eyes.
-Exceptions are the two classes symphylans and pauropods, and the millipede order Polydesmida and the centipede order Geophilomorpha, which are all eyeless.
+Exceptions are the two classes of symphylans and pauropods, the millipede order Polydesmida and the centipede order Geophilomorpha, which are all eyeless.
 The house centipedes (Scutigera) on the other hand, have large and well-developed compound eyes.
 The mouthparts lie on the underside of the head, with an "epistome" and labrum forming the upper lip, and a pair of maxillae forming the lower lip.
 A pair of mandibles lie inside the mouth.
 Myriapods breathe through spiracles that connect to a tracheal system similar to that of insects.
 There is a long tubular heart that extends through much of the body, but usually few, if any, blood vessels.

 Malpighian tubules excrete nitrogenous waste into the digestive system, which typically consists of a simple tube.
 Although the ventral nerve cord has a ganglion in each segment, the brain is relatively poorly developed.

 During mating, male myriapods produce a packet of sperm, or spermatophore, which they must transfer to the female externally; this process is often complex and highly developed.
 The female lays eggs which hatch as much-shortened versions of the adults, with only a few segments and as few as three pairs of legs.
 With the exception of the two centipede orders Scolopendromorpha and Geophilomorpha, which have epimorphic development (all body segments are formed segments embryonically), the young add additional segments and limbs as they repeatedly moult to reach the adult form.

 The process of adding new segments during postembryonic growth is known as anamorphosis, of which there are three types: euanamorphosis, emianamorphosis, and teloanamorphosis.
 In euanamorphosis, every moult is followed by addition of new segments, even after reaching sexual maturity; in emianamorphosis, new segments are added until a certain stage, and further moults happen without addition of segments; and in teloanamorphosis, where the addition of new segments stops after the adult form is reached, after no further moults occur.